 (2) Only dynamic effects are dealt within this annex.

-NOTE 1 Advanced design of structures to sustain actions due to impact can explicitly include one or several of the following aspects: dynamic effects and/or non linear material behaviour.
+NOTE 1 Advanced design of structures to sustain actions due to impact can explicitly include one or several of the following aspects: dynamic effects and/or non-linear material behaviour.

 NOTE 2 For probabilistic aspects and analysis of consequences, see Annex B.